 That study had the same reviewer as the current study.
 The current study’s lead researcher knew or should have known of this and other relevant research.
 She knew or should have known of the irreversibility of critical periods, during which developments either occurred or were forever missed.

-That the lead researcher made assertions not supported by the study or relevant research – assertions made counter to her scientific knowledge – showed that there was unease about treating the orphans as lab rats, in my opinion.
+Did the lead researcher make assertions not supported by the study or relevant research – assertions made counter to her scientific knowledge – show her unease about treating the orphans as lab rats?
 Was there was some other agenda in play?

 In my view, the larger problem was the study’s informed consent with this group of Romanian orphans.
 If you were in contact with a damaged person, and implicitly gave them hope that you would improve their life, then who are you as a feeling human being when you don’t personally carry through?
 Does the legal documentation matter?

 Also, I’ve noticed problems with several studies that had this particular reviewer:

 - Problematic research on stress that will never make a contribution toward advancing science

 - If research treats “Preexisting individual differences” as a black box, how can it find causes for stress and depression?